lintool/art-science-empirical-cs-2022f/README.md

 ### Week 3

-**Readings:** ["The Science of Science"](https://www.dashunwang.com/book/the-science-of-science) by Wang and Barabási, Part 2: The Science of Collaboration
+**Readings** (to be completed prior to the class session): ["The Science of Science"](https://www.dashunwang.com/book/the-science-of-science) by Wang and Barabási, Part 2: The Science of Collaboration (pages 81-158).

 We'll be having our debate on Topic 2: collaborate or not?